meriemsmt/wasteTwin/README.md

 # Smart Waste Collection System and its Digital Twin

 This repository implements a Smart Waste Collection System based on a system-of-systems (SoS) architecture for smart city infrastructure management.

+Please find the demonstrative video in: [Waste Twin demo](https://drive.google.com/file/d/1ZRTbiGp1LT4oiMSsg7zpik4K-JCUwKmJ/view?usp=drivesdk)

 Inside the /src folder, the project is divided into two main parts:

 - **Physical Twin:** Code running on physical devices (Raspberry Pi, sensors, actuators, etc.) that controls traffic lights, fleet trucks, and waste bin monitoring.
 - **Digital Twin:** Code developed in Godot that represents the Digital Twin (DT) and visualizes the physical system for digital monitoring and control.